tum-esm/slidev-template/README.md

 ./export-example.sh
 ```

-🐘 The PDF's exported by Slidev can be quite large.
-If you have **Ghostscript** (https://www.ghostscript.com/) installed on your system, the export scripts will automatically compress the PDF's.
+🐘 The PDFs exported by Slidev can be pretty large.
+If you have **Ghostscript** (https://www.ghostscript.com/) installed on your system, the export scripts will automatically compress the PDFs.